ntekle99/LLM-Inference-Training-Optimization/README.md

 - Profile **attention kernel fusion** and **Flash-Attention 2** on larger LLaMA variants
 - Integrate **RLHF or DPO** for alignment-style fine-tuning
 - Build a **web demo** for side-by-side inference comparison (cached vs non-cached)

-### ⭐ If this project interests you
-Drop a star ⭐ or reach out — I’m always open to talking about **ML systems, efficient training, and LLM infrastructure**.